 Property Sale Map

 In response to repeated references by members of the Planning Commission and City Council to houses selling above their tax assessed values, we did some systematic analysis of assessment-to-sales ration.
-The Property Sale Map allows anyone to examine a map of property sales, with sales below assessment colored blue and sales above assessment colored green.
+The Property Sale Map allows anyone to examine a map of property sales, with sales below assessment colored orange and sales above assessment blue, with continuous shading.
 Click on any property to see details.
-There are layers for 2020-1, 2019, and 2018 sales.
+There are layers for each year from 2014 to 2021.

 “The Severely Upzoned”